ilifu/slurm_training_cluster/readme.md

 error messages).
 Terraform also creates an `inventory.ini`, and some variables in `ansible/group_vars/(all|slurm)/terraform.yml` so that ansible can then be run to configure the nodes.

+#### Configure the nodes
+Change to the `ansible` directory and run `ansible-playbook -i ../inventory.ini site.yml`.
+This will configure the nodes and make your cluster usable.

+#### Logging in and creating user accounts